 CIP-014-2 Physical Security

-As the information security landscape continues to evolve, we can expect the instances of bad actors attacking our electrical grid, both national and regional entities, to only increase.
-By staying NERC CIP compliant and adjusting your business policies to NERC regulations as they are announced, your organization will succeed in protecting its customers, critical cyber assets, and the Bulk Electric System.
+As the information security landscape continues to evolve, we can expect the instances of bad actors attacking our electrical grid, both national and regional entities, only to increase.
+By staying NERC CIP compliant and adjusting your business policies to NERC regulations as they are announced, your organization will succeed in protecting its customers, critical cyber assets, the natural resources it relies on, and the Bulk Electric System.

 The greatest burden of critical infrastructure protection CIP for many security leaders lies in the scoping and awareness of what assets need to be secure.
 In that capacity, an integrated risk management platform is critical to success and ongoing CIP compliance.
 Static spreadsheets and assessments are outdated the moment they are completed - a continuous, integrated, risk-based approach to NERC CIP compliance and security management enables security leaders to gather assessment data into a single source of truth and report out to both technical and business-side stakeholders much more effectively and efficiently.